fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ... | ...
 ... | ...

-To create the above chart, first let's understand the basics of FusionTime in short.
 In order to render a chart, you need to provide data in form of a [Datatable](/fusiontime/fusiontime-data-engine/overview) which records data in rows and columns.
 To create a `DataTable` first you need to create a [DataStore](/fusiontime/fusiontime-data-engine/overview) and load the data into the `DataTable` in JSON or 2D array format.
 To create the `DataTable`, you need to provide the following:

 * The `schema` which defines the properties of the columns.